baldonia/BNL_ToolDAQ/README.md

  binary data files.

  ### Prerequisite
  You must have installed ToolDAQ to use the tools in BNL_ToolDAQ.
 Installation instructions can be found using the above link.
 You must also copy the folders of the tools you would like to use (ReadBoard, OpenDigitizer, etc) into ToolApplication/UserTools/InactiveTools.
 Then run the ToolSelect.sh script to activate those tools.
+Also, replace ToolApplication/DataModel/DataModel.h with the DataModel.h in this repo.
 Now you should be able to use these supplementary tools.

  ### Before running
  Navigate to the configfiles directory and adjust the [digitizer configuration files](docs/digitizer_config_files.md) (`config_b1` for example) and [individual channel setting files](docs/channel_settings_config_files.md) (`b1_chan_set.txt` for example) for the digitizers you want to run.
 If this is the first time running ToolDAQ in a session, navigate to the ToolApplication directory and source the shell script `source Setup.sh`.